 The Austin Mini ranked within the UK Top 10 up until 1981

-* See direct links to the 32 UK Historical Data posts by clicking on the title! *
+* The direct links to 33 UK Historical Data posts are below! *

 Thanks to Chris, author of the book “British Leyland: Chronicle of a car crash“, I can now share with you more detail on the UK best-selling models since 1965, date of the first available SMMT data.
 In particular, there is now at least a complete Top 10 models ranking from 1965 to 1979 and sales of each Austin, BMC, British Leyland, MG, Morris and Triumph model over the period.